Whole Grain

 Health Benefits

-- Promotes digestive health and regularity through high fiber content (soluble and insoluble)
+- Supports digestive health and regular bowel function through high fiber content and prebiotic compounds

-- Stabilizes blood sugar levels due to low glycemic index and complex carbohydrate structure
+- Stabilizes blood sugar levels and reduces type 2 diabetes risk due to low glycemic index and resistant starch formation

 Buying Guide